apache/hudi/docs/_docs/2_4_configurations.md

 At a high level, you can control behaviour at few levels.

 - **[Spark Datasource Configs](#spark-datasource)** : These configs control the Hudi Spark Datasource, providing ability to define keys/partitioning, pick out the write operation, specify how to merge records or choosing query type to read.
+- **[Flink SQL Configs](#flink-options)** : These configs control the Hudi Flink SQL source/sink connectors, providing ability to define record keys, pick out the write operation, specify how to merge records, enable/disable asynchronous compaction or choosing query type to read.
 - **[WriteClient Configs](#writeclient-configs)** : Internally, the Hudi datasource uses a RDD based `HoodieWriteClient` api to actually perform writes to storage.
 These configs provide deep control over lower level aspects like file sizing, compression, parallelism, compaction, write schema, cleaning etc. Although Hudi provides sane defaults, from time-time these configs may need to be tweaked to optimize for specific workloads.
 - **[RecordPayload Config](#PAYLOAD_CLASS_OPT_KEY)** : This is the lowest level of customization offered by Hudi.
 Record payloads define how to produce new values to upsert based on incoming new record and